SalesforceFoundation/NPSP-Advisory-Board/README.md

 ### 1. Background

-The Nonprofit Starter Pack open source project has continued to provide an alternative platform for nonprofit organizations on the Salesforce platform to build upon over the past 5 years.
+The Nonprofit Starter Pack open source project has continued to provide an alternative platform for nonprofit organizations on the Salesforce platform to build upon since 2008.
 Given the large numbers of users, organizations and ecosystem partners with a stake in the future of the project, Salesforce.org leadership wants to provide a long-term commitment to a more open governance and contribution model by facilitating and supporting an advisory board.

 #### 1.1 What do we want to accomplish?